Skip to main content

 Contribute to Flexible Spending Accounts (FSA)

-FSAs help pay for certain medical and dependent care expenses that are not covered by the medical, dental or vision plans.
-Examples of these types of expenses are co-pays, coinsurance and regular day care expenses for dependent children.
+Flexible spending accounts help you pay for certain expenses that are not covered by a plan with pre-tax dollars.
+The health care FSA helps you pay for medical, dental or vision expenses such as copays, coinsurance and amounts above benefit maximums, to name a few.
+The dependent care FSA helps you pay regular daycare expenses for dependent children.
 FSAs provide tax advantages by letting you set aside pre-tax dollars to pay eligible expenses, so you do not pay Social Security taxes, federal or state income taxes on the money you contribute or are reimbursed.

 St. Jude offers an annual benefit for parents of children under the age of six.
 For regular full and part-time employees with a designated status of 60% or more, St. Jude will contribute annually to their Flexible Spending Account (FSA) for Dependent Care.
 Employees must also contribute at least $60/year to receive this benefit.